 While Private Internet Access does well in some areas of privacy, one major drawback is the jurisdiction.

-PIA is based in the United States, which is a member of the five eyes surveillance alliance.
-And aside from the surveillance concerns, there are also legal drawbacks to operating a VPN in the US.
+PIA is based in the United States, which is a member of the Five Eyes surveillance alliance.
+Aside from the surveillance concerns, there are also legal drawbacks to operating a VPN in the US.
 The biggest issue is that the US government can legally force businesses to log customer data and provide this to authorities.
 Additionally, authorities can also issue gag orders, thereby prohibiting the business from alerting its customers to privacy violations (see National Security Letters).

 There are previous examples of this happening, such as with IPVanish being forced to log user data, despite being a “no logs” VPN.
 Another example was Lavabit being coerced to hand over encryption keys.